Faculty of Education

 |Points per degree||360|

 - Qualifies you to apply for registration to teach in early childhood settings.

 - Strong emphasis placed on practical experience in a variety of early childhood services and centres.

-- Lecture-free days allow you to balance study with work and family commitments.
+- Lecture-free days in Years 2 and 3 allow you to balance study with work and family commitments.

 What you'll learn

 - Be introduced to the profession of teaching and the early childhood curriculum Te Whāriki.

 - Develop your knowledge in science, art, Māori language and culture.

 - Undertake your first blocks of practicum in the field.